harrisonturton/harrisonturton/README.md

 ### Hey hey! 👋

-I'm a software engineer based in Sydney, currently working at [Canva](https://www.canva.com/) and studying a groovy mix of CS & philosphy at the ANU.
+I'm a software engineer based in Sydney, currently working at [Canva](https://www.canva.com/) and studying a groovy mix of CS & philosophy at the ANU.

 <!--
 **Current Interests**